GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

 ## Task 6: Update the Bot to Display Categories and Articles

-In this task you will update your bot code to navigates the Knowledge Base by its categories and retrieve information about a specific subject.
+In this task you will update your bot code to navigate the Knowledge Base by category and retrieve information about a specific subject.

 1. In the `Model` folder add [`FacetResult.cs`](../assets/search/FacetResult.cs), [`SearchFacets.cs`](../assets/search/SearchFacets.cs) and [`Category.cs`](../assets/search/Category.cs) to complete the models needed to retrieve information from Azure Search's service.

-1. In the `AzureSearchService` class add the following methods:
+1. In the `AzureSearchService` class add the following methods.

-    * To retrieve the `Categories` and list them.
+    * Add the FetchFacets method to retrieve the `Categories` and list them.

         ``` csharp
         public async Task<FacetResult> FetchFacets()